TsaiChHs/LeetCode_Practice/README.md

 # LeetCode_Practice
-This is my solution to LeetCode Problem.
+- This repo is for recording my solutions to LeetCode problems.
-This repo will update weekly.
+- This repo will be updated weekly.